UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

-- SPIKE: PLAN / Make analytics better.
-What information do we want to gain?
 - Apply 80/20 rule:
 - What insights are easy to gather, but have high impact?
 - What will be the most impactful in terms of player-retention?
 ---> Remember, we really need to focus on the players that "drop out" early;
 ie, the players that play for 20 minutes, and then quit/refund.
 What makes them stop playing?

 LOOTPLOT BALANCING IDEA: